raddad772/raddad772.github.io/_posts/2026-09-01-part3-im_a_jit_4_w.md

 ## I'm a JIT 4 W(indows)

 Part 2 ended with a caveat: all those percentages came off an Apple M4, a machine that eats indirect branches and dependent loads for breakfast.
-So for Part 3 I got serious about the slower x86 box: a Ryzen 5 4600H laptop (Zen 2, six cores, 45 watts on a good day) with a GTX 1650.
+So for Part 3 I got serious about a slower x86 PC: a Ryzen 5 4600H laptop (Zen 2, six cores, 45 watts on a good day) with a GTX 1650.
 Running Windows.
-Which is where the actual users are, and which is where an emulator's performance actually matters, since Apple processors are so OP.

 This post covers the three weeks it took to make the JIT fast on that machine.
 Getting a working port only took about a day.
 The next part mostly covers the "fast" part.